appsquickly/typhoon/README.md

 you'll see that this is <a href="https://github.com/jasperblues/spring-objective-c-example/blob/master/PocketForecast/Assembly.xml">___simply not true___</a>.
 There is not much of it, it looks just fine and what there is can be grouped and modularized appropriately.

-The argument actually ___comes from those with a vested interest in another approach___, and was the same one that was used by Google in defense of their Guice container when it came out. _(But not at all by Justin in relation to his Guice-like DI container for Objective-C. I admire Justin's work and moreover his personal integrity when he defended mine against the talk-first, think-later Twitter masses!)._
+The argument actually ___comes from those with a vested interest in another approach___, and was the ___same one that was used by Google in defense of their Guice container when it came out___. _(NB: But not at all by Justin in relation to his Guice-like
+DI container for Objective-C. I admire Justin's work and moreover his personal integrity when he defended mine against the talk-first, think-later Twitter masses!)._